 Jim is the chief product architect for InfiniDB, and CTO at Calpont.
 InfiniDB’s map-reduce distribution of work enables linear scalability combined with SQL ease of use.
 A simple create table automatically implements horizontal and vertical partitioning of the data that can be analyzed with fully parallel and distributed execution of inner/outer hash joins, sub-query, correlated sub-query, multi-table hash joins, filters and expressions, group by, and user defined functions.

 Daniel Tunkelang oversees the data science team at LinkedIn, which analyzes terabytes of data to produce products and insights that serve LinkedIn’s members.
 Prior to LinkedIn, Daniel led a local search quality team at Google.
 Daniel was a founding employee and Chief Scientist of Endeca, a leader in enterprise search and business intelligence that pioneered the use of guided navigation in search applications.
 He has authored eight patents, written a textbook on faceted search, created the annual workshop on human-computer interaction and information retrieval (HCIR), and participated in the premier research conferences on information retrieval, knowledge management, databases, and data mining (SIGIR, CIKM, SIGMOD, SIAM Data Mining).
-Daniel holds a PhD in Computer Science from CMU, as well as BS and MS...
+Daniel holds a PhD in Computer Science from CMU, as well as...
 Read More.

 Vineet heads Innovation labs, the R&D & Consulting Division of Impetus Technologies.
 He is responsible for working on new technology, product development, managing innovation and creating IPs.
 At Impetus, Vineet has been involved in various client facing assignments and has been instrumental in steering the company’s technology and R&D road map.
 He has conceptualized and led various new technology initiatives, including those on Big Data, Hadoop & Cloud computing.
 He spearheads many Open source contributions that have received global recognitions.